TechSenseiX/tic-tac-toe-ai/README.md

-# Tic Tac Toe Game with AI
+# Tic Tac Toe Game

 This is a simple Tic Tac Toe game implementation where you can play against an AI opponent.